drhsqlite/fossil-mirror/www/gitusers.md

 #### <a id="cwork" name="scw"></a> Checkout Workflows

 A Fossil repository is a SQLite database storing the entire history of a project.
-It is not normally stored inside the working tree, as with Git.
+It is not normally stored inside the working tree.

-The working tree — also called a check-out in Fossil — is a directory that contains a snapshot of your project that you are currently working on, extracted for you from the repository database file by the `fossil` program.
+A Fossil working tree — also called a check-out — is a directory that contains a snapshot of your project that you are currently working on, extracted for you from the repository database file by the `fossil` program.